 “Three Wishes” — Southern California Vocal Events

-Don’t worry, it’s easy!: Just go to laurislist.com/calendar and click the “Submit event” button at the top.
-Basic listings are still free, and we’d love to have your doings in the mix.
+REMINDER: You should know that the Lauri’s List calendar is now “self-serve”, which means it’s up to presenters and performers to make sure their vocal events are on our calendar.
+But don’t worry, it’s easy!
+Just go to laurislist.com/calendar and click the “Submit event” button at the top.
+Basic listings are still free, and we’d love to have your vocal-inclusive, classical-leaning doings in the mix.